Crime figures published in 2014 revealed that 1.1 million women and 720,000 men were victims of some kind of domestic abuse in 2013.

-In situations of domestic abuse, there may be police involvement and proceedings in the criminal courts dealing with the offence.
-However, if the criminal courts cannot offer protection (via bail conditions, for example), the civil courts can also act very quickly to do so.
-The priority is to ensure everyone’s safety including any children involved.
+In situations of domestic abuse, there may be police involvement and proceedings in the criminal courts may deal with the offence.
+However, if the criminal courts cannot offer protection (via bail conditions, for example), the civil courts can act very quickly.
+The priority is to ensure everyone’s safety — including any children.

-We have experience of making applications to the civil court for the necessary orders, which usually fall into two main categories:
+Our specialist team of domestic abuse solicitors can make applications to the civil court for the necessary orders.
+These usually fall into two main categories:

-- ‘Non-molestation Orders – which protects the applicant and children and covers not only to physical molestation, but also any type of violence, threats of violence, harassment or pestering.
-When considering making such an order, the court must look at all the circumstances, including the health, safety and well-being of the applicant and any child.
+These protect the applicant and children.
+They cover physical molestation and any type of violence, threats of violence, harassment or pestering.
+When deciding whether to make a non-molestation order, the court must look at all the circumstances.
+This includes the health, safety and well-being of the applicant and any children.

-In very urgent situations, such orders can be applied for without any notice being given to the other person.
-They will then be given the opportunity to attend court to put their case a few days later.
+In very urgent situations, you can apply for an order without giving any notice to the other person.
+They are then given the opportunity to attend court a few days later to put their case forward.

-If the case is less urgent then it is usual to try to reach an agreement with the other person if possible and this can often be done by the giving of undertakings (solemn and binding promises to the court) to regulate behaviour.
+If your case is less urgent, it’s usual to try and reach an agreement with the other person if possible.
+This can often be done by giving undertakings (solemn and binding promises to the court) to regulate behaviour.

-If an order or undertaking is breached, the consequences can be imprisonment.
+If an order or undertaking is breached, it can lead to imprisonment.

 Domestic abuse is a very serious issue and the matter must be dealt with sensitively and quickly.
 If you need a solicitor to advise you sensitively and knowledgably through domestic abuse law, our expert team has the understanding and experience you need to obtain justice.